Blaine Arcade (well kind of)

 A few times Alast was tempted to make the jump.
 Incredibly tempted.
 His head swam at the sight of the drop and a voice told him it was his place to fall, to forsake his father and his wet little house for a destiny of very temporary, but complete, freedom.
 Instead he chose the job where falling was a likelihood.

 Bropato was a substance that constantly grew out of the front of Metal Block.
 It emerged in one massive sheet that split and grew down towards the ground.
 No matter how much of it was cut away, it would return in a day or two.
 Bropato was a flexible corky wood of a tan color.
-It wasn’t much use to the townspeople because it rotted quickly when exposed to the mist.
+It wasn’t much use to the townsfolk because it rotted quickly when exposed to the mist.
 There were, however, traders that came from other outcroppings and paid handsomely for the wood.
 They came once every three rinses to pick up huge folded sheets of it.
 Alast tried to squeeze as much information as possible from them about life outside the mist, but they were unresponsive at best.
 One of them asked him if he knew The Gross Truth, and when Alast replied in the negative the man told him it was better that way.

-Only two or three people worked as harvesters at any given time.
+Only two or three folk worked as harvesters at any given time.
 When one died, usually from a fall, another stepped up.
 Alast told his father he was merely an assistant who carried the already cut sheets to the crates.
 In truth he had climbed further down the bropato sheet than any man in history, save for one.

 The twistenbeast wasn’t being carried to the harvest station; Alast instead carted it off to a secluded grove separated from the harvesting station by a hill of metal and a line of boulders.
 When they made it there he set the beast down.
 It wobbled for a few moments, panting terribly.
 Then it lifted its head with a confused expression and took the deepest breath its body had ever known.
 As if a breeze filled with medicine had blown straight through it, the twistenbeast threw off its agony like nothing more than a wegger’s web.
 It grunted happily and ran in the awkward ungainly fashion its kind was famous for.
 It took off for a huge leafy bush and began to devour it.
 Although it was still dark, Alast’s mood had lifted and he was no longer tired.
 Exiting the mists always raised his spirits.
 The air was clean, his skin would dry under the florent’s light when it came, and it was the only time he felt the unfamiliar sensation of thirst.
 There was immeasurable pleasure in finding a fresh running stream and sucking up handfuls of the transparent nectar.